 - You’d like to use your own domain name.
 This is a step up from the free packages offered by providers such as Wix, Weebly and Carrd.
 You might still see their branding visible, though, so check that, if it’s important to you.

-- You’ll want some professional help in getting your website up and running.
+- You’ll want some professional help in planning, designing and building your website.

 - You don’t need a sophisticated shopping cart, but instead will point visitors to Amazon and other stores where your books are available.